jmollericon/devstack/README.md

 To use `devstack` from any directory without needing `./` and without being in the project directory:

+> **✅ Enhanced:** The script now automatically detects its own location, so it works correctly from any directory once the alias is configured.

 #### 🔍 First step: Get the full path

 ```bash